optuna/optuna-dashboard/docs/tutorials/llm-integration.rst

 .. image:: ./images/llm/llm-automatic-plotly-charts.png

-This feature enables **automated chart creation** from natural language prompts.
+This feature enables **automated chart creation** from natural language prompts and is available in the "Analytics" tab.
 Previously, Optuna Dashboard provided a set of predefined visualizations for optimization tasks, such as optimization history plots, Pareto fronts, and contour plots.
 However, supporting custom visualizations tailored to specific tasks—especially those needed only occasionally—was challenging.

-With this new capability, the LLM can generate Plotly.js-based visualization functions on demand.
+With this capability, users can ask the LLM to create custom visualizations by simply describing what they want to see.
+The LLM interprets the request and generates a JavaScript function that uses Plotly.js to render the custom chart.
 This allows users to flexibly create domain- or task-specific charts that go beyond the built-in visualization types, significantly enhancing the analytical capabilities of the dashboard.